Juancarlos407/Project-IAW-01-Hotel-Registry-PHP/README.md

 2.8.
 All function/s have to show a message in the screen with one of the labels bellow:

-a) Control label: correct

-b) Control label: incorrect
+Control label: correct / Control label: incorrect

 Puedes Probar [Aquí](https://rawgit.com/)